cg94301/frontend-nanodegree-mobile-portfolio/README.md

 #### Part 1: My Changes to *Optimize PageSpeed Insights score for index.html*

 The optimized version is the production version at build/index.html.
 This version should be used to check performance in Google Page Speed Insights.

+##### Manually resize images

+The original pizzeria.jpg is 2048x1536.
+This is way too large for displaying a simple thumbnail at top-level.
+Reduced size to 100x75 in pizzeria-smaller.jpg.
+This was done in MAC Preview.
+Image will be further optimzed via gulp image optimizer.
+See next step.

 ##### Minify Source Code and Optimize Images